patrik-drean/drean-property-ui/api-contract.md

   "hasPool": true
 }
 ```
-- **Use Case**: Populated by backend integrations (Zillow API, RentCast, etc.) for display in frontend tooltips and UI
+- **Use Case**: Can be populated by clients, backend integrations (Zillow API, RentCast, etc.), or both for display in frontend tooltips and UI

 ### Stage Tracking Fields (Added 2024-12-26)
 - **`lastContactDate`**: ISO 8601 timestamp when lead was last contacted